 However, it occurred, it was a candle set up on purpose to guide them to Christ.

 In eastern nations idolaters worshipped the stars as the host of heaven, especially as the planets have the names of their idol-gods.
 Thus, the stars that had been misused came to be put to the right use, to lead men to Christ and so the gods of the heathen became His servants.
 Verse 2-6.
 They came from the east to Jerusalem, in further quest of this Prince.
 They came to inquire about this King, instead of letting time and others bring news of this birth to people of their nation.
 They had the mind to be better acquainted with Him, that they took a long journey on purpose to inquire after Him.

-Those who truly desire to know Christ, and find Him, will not regard pains or perils in seeking after Him.
-Then shall we know, if we follow on to know the Lord.
+Note that those who truly desire to know Christ, and find Him, will not regard pains or perils in seeking after Him.

-Their question was, Where is he that is born King of the Jews?
+Their question was, where is he that is born King of the Jews?
 They do not ask whether there were such a one born? (they are sure of that, and speak of it with assurance, so strongly was it set home upon their hearts) but, where is He born?